 Fifteen going sixteen years old teenager, Samantha Ruiz @ Sam discovered that she could turn invisible.
 It’s a great advantage if only she could control it.
 Instead, it had become a problem in her daily life by not knowing when she would vanish or how to return to get her physical body back.

-Will Baker has secret that he couldn’t share it with Samantha, and if it wasn’t because of his sister, Mickie accidentally spilt the bean, Will wouldn’t be able to talk freely about things that he knew and also let Samantha into their circle.
+Will Baker has a secret that he couldn’t share with Samantha, and if it wasn’t because of his sister, Mickie accidentally spilt the bean, Will wouldn’t be able to talk freely about things that he knew and also let Samantha into their circle.

 The ability to turn invisible was what made me interested in reading the story.
 I was curious about how Sam got the talent, but this first book didn’t give me the official answer yet, just some speculation, and I look forward to reading the next book soon.
 Hopefully, Sam would be able to master it and use the advantage to save herself from the impending danger.